flaviogheri/rock_detection/README.md

 The decision to use one-stage models is driven by their design advantages for real-time operation.
 Unlike two-stage models, which first generate region proposals before classifying them, one-stage models such as YOLO and SSD integrate these steps into a single process.
 This allows for faster decision-making, which in turn reduces latency.
 Therefore, this type of detector will be useful to perform real-time object avoidance on the lunar surface.

-### Results
+#### Results
-The models are assessed using standard performance metrics such as precision, recall, F1-score, and accuracy.
+The models are assessed using standard performance metrics such as precision, recall, F1-score, and mAP50 (Mean Average Precision at IoU=0.50).
 Additionally, we evaluate their 'lightweightedness' because it will have to operate on resource-constrained systems such as the rover.
 The lightweightedness of each model is analyzed based on latency, the number of parameters, and the computational efficiency, measured in Floating Point Operations Per Second (FLOPs).
 All the results are summerized in the tables below.
 Due to limited available resources only a part of the dataset was used (300 images with 2706 labeled objects).

+- **Precision:** The proportion of true positive predictions among all positive predictions expressed as value between 0 and 1.
+- **Recall:** The proportion of true positive predictions among all actual positive instances expressed as value between 0 and 1.
+- **F1-score:** The harmonic mean of precision and recall.
+- **mAP50** (Mean Average Precision at IoU=0.50): The average precision for detecting objects, using a threshold of 0.50 for the Intersection over Union (IoU).
+It is a measure of the model's detection accuracy and is expressed as value between 0 and 1.
+- **Latency:** The time it takes for a model to process an input and produce an output.
+It is important for real-time applications like ours and is measured in milliseconds (ms).
+- **Number of Parameters:** The total number of parameters within a model, indicating its size and complexity.
+The number of parameters is measured in millions (M).
+- **FLOPs** (Floating Point Operations Per Second): Measure of the computational efficiency of the model, which indicates how many operations the model performs per second.
+In our case the FLOPs are measured in billions (G).

 | **Model** | **Precision** | **Recall** | **F1-score** | **mAP50** |